Reserve Outdoor 2022

 How should I arrange my outdoor loungers?

 First, determine whether you want your chaise loungers to live in one place or if you want to move them around for different occasions.
 If, for example, you've spent enough time sunbathing poolside and want to nap in a shady corner of the garden, a chaise lounge with wheels can make that process a breeze.
-Cane-Line's Conic Sunbed and Talenti's Cleo Sunbed are both excellent mobile options, but folding chaise lounges offer the greatest flexibility of all, perfect if you own a beach house and want to move from your deck down to the water.
+Talenti's Cleo Sunbed is an excellent mobile option, but folding chaise lounges offer the greatest flexibility of all, perfect if you own a beach house and want to move from your deck down to the water.

 Position stationary chaise lounges to capture the most sun throughout the day and facing the most picturesque view.
 We recommend placing an occasional table between your chairs so that you have a place to set your valuables.
 If you don't want a table separating you from your loved one while relaxing outside, a double chaise lounge is a great way to get closer outdoors.